bmwcarit/joynr/wiki/java.md

 A broadcast is selective only if it is declared with the selective keyword in Franca, otherwise it is non-selective.

+Non-selective broadcast subscriptions can be passed optional **partitions**.
+A partition is a hierarchical list of Strings similar to a URL path.
+Subscribing to a partition will cause only those broadcasts to be sent to the consumer that match the partition.
+Note that the partition is set when subscribing on the consumer side, and must match the partition set on the provider side when the broadcast is performed.

+Example: a consumer could set a partition of "europe", "germany", "munich" to receive broadcasts for Munich only.
+The matching provider would use the same partition when sending the broadcast.

 The **subscriptionId** can be retrieved via the callback (onSubscribed) and via the future returned by the subscribeTo call.
 It can be used later to update the subscription or to unsubscribe from it.